NLUUG/website/content/evenementen/nluug/cfp/index.en.md

 ## Format

 A default speaker slot is 45 minutes.
 This includes the time to answer questions.
-Workshops are typically two slots, so 90 minutes in total.
+We are considering to accommodate workshops.
+It is not yet clear how to do so.
+One example is to add a complete track with two or three workshops.

 ## Audience